rdigaum/moodle-heroku-buildpack/README.md

  - curl
  - ANSI-C compiler

-This script will set up a heroku cedar platform (Ubuntu 10.04) for Mahara
+This script will set up a heroku cedar platform (Ubuntu 10.04)
  1. Compile apache 2.4.3 and install on /app/apache
- 2. Compile php 5.4.11 + required extensions and install on /app/php
+ 2. Compile php 5.4.11+ required extensions and install on /app/php

     apt-get install curl
     mkdir -p /app